Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Administration/README.md

 #### Create KeyVaultAccessControlClient

 Instantiate a `DefaultAzureCredential` to pass to the [KeyVaultAccessControlClient][rbac_client].
-You can use the same instance of a token credential provider with multiple clients to cache credentials when appropriate.
+The same instance of a token credential can be used with multiple clients if they will be authenticating with the same identity.

 ```C# Snippet:HelloCreateKeyVaultAccessControlClient
 KeyVaultAccessControlClient client = new KeyVaultAccessControlClient(new Uri(managedHsmUrl), new DefaultAzureCredential());